Anarion-zuo/GitBook_Algorithm/introduction-to-algorithm.md

 ##### Goal

-For a give graph, with vertices $V$, starting point $s$, minimize the distance between the starting point and any other vertices to get function $\delta(s,v),\forall v$.
-For each $v$, define a predecessor $\pi[v]$.
+For a give graph, with vertices $V​$, starting point $s​$, minimize the distance between the starting point and any other vertices to get function $\delta(s,v),\forall v​$.
+For each $v​$, define a predecessor $\pi[v]​$.
 If we build an actual model consisting of balls signifying nodes and strings signifying edges.
 The lengths of the strings signifies weights of the strings.
 If we want the result of Dijkstra for any vertices in the graph, hold up the starting vertex and count the balls from the top to the bottom.
 Tensed strings suggest a direct link between the 2 vertex and we hereby get the series of Dijkstra results.

 By this idea of gravity, Dijkstra is introduced.
 For each vertex in the graph, we find the nearest next vertex like we do in counting balls.